 Locate Criminal Records via the Oahu Third District Court: The first place to look for Honolulu County criminal records would be the Oahu Third District Court.
 Court records of a criminal nature can be conveniently located online by using eCourt Kokua to perform a free public records search.

-How To Execute a Honolulu County Arrest Warrant Search
+How To Perform a Honolulu County Arrest Warrant Search

 Warrant information–included within the various types of Honolulu County public records–is issued by the judicial actions from the first circuit courts, such as the district and family courts in Honolulu.3 These courts are part of the Hawaii State Judiciary and produce warrant details in electronic and written media.